mbod/comm2100_F25/syllabus.md

 -   Write up of:
     1. Research Idea and Question(s)
         (and related Hypotheses if appropriate)
+    2. Annontated bibliography of 5-6 relevant articles
-    2. Conceptual Definitions
+    3. Conceptual Definitions
-    3. Interview questions
+    4. Interview questions
-    4. Interview Transcripts
+    5. Interview Transcripts
 -   Submit in Canvas
 -   Group submission (one submission per group)